xbcsmith/epr-workshop/03-integration/01-redpanda.md

 ### Step 3: Produce a Message in Redpanda

 Produce a message into the `epr.dev.events` topic using the following command.
-Type your desired text and press `Enter` to separate between messages.
+Type your desired text and press `Enter` to separate messages.
 To exit the produce command, press `Ctrl + C`.

 ```bash
 docker exec -it redpanda \